The Most Popular Digital Collections Artifacts of 2019

-The Chesapeake & Ohio Railway's massive Allegheny, introduced in 1941, represents the peak of steam technology.
+The Chesapeake & Ohio Railway's massive Allegheny, introduced in 1941, represents the peak of steam railroad technology.
 Among the largest and most powerful steam locomotives ever built, it weighed 1.2 million pounds with its tender and could generate 7,500 horsepower.
-Just 11 years later, though, the C&O began pulling these giants from service.
-Diesel locomotives proved more flexible and less expensive.
+Just 11 years later, C&O began pulling these giants from service.
+Diesel-electric locomotives proved more flexible and less expensive.

 In 1914 Ford Motor Company established the Ford English School, where the automaker's diverse immigrant employees could learn the English language and take civics lessons in preparation for becoming U.S. citizens.
 At the graduation ceremony, students wearing clothing from their native countries descended into a large "American Melting Pot" and emerged wearing homogenous suits and waving American flags.

 This is Henry Ford's first race car.
 After his first auto company failed, Ford turned to racing to restore his reputation.
 He raced "Sweepstakes" against Alexander Winton on October 10, 1901, and, to everyone's surprise, the novice Ford beat the established Winton.
 The victory and resulting publicity encouraged financiers to back Ford's second firm.